de-mux/Moon-Pi-2/README.md

 [PiSugar install guide](https://github.com/PiSugar/PiSugar/wiki/PiSugar2).
 You'll need this to walk you through setting up the PiSugar to wake up the Pi on a schedule.

+Before connecting the PiSugar to the Pi, solder the Pi header on so you can connect the e-Paper display wires in the next step.
+The PiSugar uses pogo pins to interface with the RPi, so they should work even when the header is populated.
+Alternatively, you can pull the 6 pins of the header corresponding to the PiSugar's pins prior to soldering so you can get a slightly more comfortable fit.

 | RPi pin | Description | PiSugar pin |
 | ------- | ----------- | ----------- |